-During the 2009-2010 academic year, the U.S. Army Corps of Engineers began constructing a new east jetty at the mouth of the Colorado River.
-GPS-mapped shorelines from September 2009 and September 2012 show a 45-m seaward movement of shoreline position at MAT03 updrift of the new jetty (fig. 20 and Appendix D).
-Student data at MAT03 has shown that the new jetty on east Matagorda Peninsula has caused the shoreline to move seaward at an average rate of 11 m per year between 2009 and 2016.
+During the 2009-2010 academic year, the U.S. Army Corps of Engineers constructed a new east jetty at the mouth of the Colorado River.
+GPS-mapped shorelines from September 2009 and September 2012 show a 45-m seaward movement of shoreline position at MAT03 updrift of the new jetty (fig. 21 and Appendix D).
+Data at MAT03 has shown that the new jetty on east Matagorda Peninsula has caused the shoreline to move seaward at an average rate of 12.8 m per year between September 2009 and September 2018.